 Whether you’re adding a fire table or a square fire pit to your backyard design, finish your fire pit with a fun tile design!
 Make your fire pit the focal point of your outdoor space with colorful mosaic tiles.
 Or if you have a stone fire pit, finish off the top with a simple ceramic tile design.

 Need to store fire pit equipment and supplies during winter?
 Extra Space Storage has convenient self storage facilities throughout the nation that can help.
-Find a storage unit near you!
+Find a storage rental near you!

 Tahira Nagori is a designer, DIYer, entrepreneur, and mom.
 She has worked in the fields of architecture and urban planning for about ten years, which sparked her interest in home design and organization.
 As part of her “The Aesthetic Side of Homes” brand and House of Sosa product line, Tahira shares tips and tricks for home decor ideas and DIY projects.